awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `true | false`
 Default value on Linux: `false`
 Default value on Windows: Not applicable
-Whether to enable task networking for task to be launched with its own network interface\.
+Whether to enable task networking for tasks to be launched with their own network interface\.

 `ECS_CNI_PLUGINS_PATH`
 Example values: `/ecs/cni`